IdraChaudhary/Cascade/README.md

 # Cascade - NGO Recognition Project

 Cascade is a web application designed to recognize NGOs in a specific area, such as Bhopal, and provide comprehensive information about them in one place.
-Developed by Rishav Bhardwaz, this project aims to streamline the process of discovering and accessing information about NGOs for users.
+This project aims to streamline the process of discovering and accessing information about NGOs for users.

 ## Features